Tiny Kox: Russian spy in Strasbourg was 'no James Bond'

 "I've been involved in quite a lot of romances, although I'm now 45 years with my wife, but a romance with Russia I was never engaged in," the Dutch socialist also said.

-Russia was expelled from the Council of Europe shortly after its invasion of Ukraine, in a move Kox endorsed.
+Russia was expelled from the Council of Europe shortly after its invasion of Ukraine in February, in a move Kox endorsed.

 "If you cross the borders of a neighbouring state with your army then you cross the borders of the Council of Europe, then you're out," he told EUobserver.

-And if Russia had been counting on him for friendly ties as PACE president, then its support "boomeranged", Kox said.
+And if Moscow had been counting on him for friendly ties as PACE president, then its support "boomeranged", Kox said.

 PACE, on his watch, also named the Russian regime a "terrorist" entity and called to create a special tribunal to try Russian president Vladimir Putin for the crime of "aggression" against Ukraine, Kox noted.